Prospect Bluff Historic Sites: British Post (1814–15)

+Construction of the fort began in May 1814, when the British seized the trading post of John Forbes and Company.

 The British launched an invasion of Pensacola during the War of 1812 and occupied it until General Andrew Jackson took the town on November 7, 1814.
 The British forces, over 100 officers and men led by a Brevet Captain of the Royal Marines, George Woodbine, made camp at the only community between Pensacola and St. Marks: the trading post of John Forbes and Company, surrounded by negro plantations.

 It was located at Prospect Bluff.
 Woodbine began to train local Native Americans as well as escaped slaves.
 Nicolls recruited the ex-slaves into the new (black) Corps of Colonial Marines.
 They were well-armed, well-equipped, and underwent drills; many had been in training for months.
 He also assembled and trained more than five hundred Creek and Seminole Indians by February 1815, but they came from a different culture, did not like being trained, and did not have the incentive of being protected from American re-enslavement.
 Nicolls found the ex-slaves superior as soldiers, reporting that his black recruits had enlisted "with the strictest good faith and conduct, so much so, that out of 1,500 of them I never had occasion to punish one of them".
 He added that in contrast with British soldiers, "they would not get drunk".

 They were preparing to attack Georgia when news arrived of the end of the war.

-The British paid off the Colonial Marines (at the same rate as the white Marines) and withdrew from Florida.
+The British paid off the Colonial Marines in April, in the presence of a Spanish army officer, Vicente Sebastián Pintado, seeking to reclaim the fugitives from Spanish Florida, and withdrew most of their force to Bermuda.
+On May 16, 1815, the British evacuated the last of the garrison there.

 Blacks and Native Americans under Nicolls' direction built two forts on the Apalachicola River.
 The larger and more important one was to be on the border of Georgia, at the juncture of the Flint and the Chattahoochee Rivers, in modern Chattahoochee, Florida, and was to serve as the base for a U.S. invasion.
 Time only permitted the construction of a small wooden structure, which Nicolls called Fort Apalachicola, but is today referred to as Nicolls' Outpost.